Images as Weight Matrices: Sequential Image Generation Through Synaptic Learning Rules: Discussion

 \section{Discussion}

 \paragraph{Limitations.} We have shown how the concept of FWPs can be applied to image generation, to visualise sequences of NN-controlled learning rules that produce natural images.
 While this contributes to the study of learning rules in general, we note that our visualisations are tailored to the image generation task: mapping a random vector to a sequence of images, where only the final image (their sum) is ``evaluated.''
 In many FWP use cases, however, the generated WMs are queried/used at every time step to solve some sequence processing task.
 What the learning rules actually do in such scenarios remains opaque.

-Second, from the perspective of image generation methods, there are many aspects that we do not investigate here.
+Also, from the perspective of image generation methods, there are many aspects that we do not investigate here.
 For example, we directly use the convolutional LightGAN discriminator.
 However, since the FPA is non-convolutional, there may be alternative architectures with better feedback/gradient properties for training FPAs.
 Also, our experiments are limited to images with a resolution of 64x64.
 Increasing the resolution is typically not straightforward \citep{KarrasALL18} but outside the scope of this work.

 \paragraph{Diffusion models.} We use the GAN framework (Sec.~\ref{sec:gan}) to train our FPA, and mention the alternative of using VAEs.
 At first glance, it also seems attractive to use rank-1 noise as an efficient alternative to the expensive U-Net of diffusion models \citep{SohlDicksteinW15}.
 Unfortunately, unlike in the standard Gaussian case \citep{feller1949theory}, if the forward process is based on rank-1 noises (e.g., obtained as outer products of two random Gaussian noise vectors), we have no guarantee that the reversal process can be parameterised in the same way using an outer product.
-Nevertheless, generally speaking, the exchange of ideas between the fields of image and weight generation may stimulate both research domains.
+Nevertheless, generally speaking, an exchange of ideas between the fields of image and NN weight generation/processing may stimulate both research domains.
+An example is the use of discrete cosine transform (DCT) to parameterise a WM of an NN (e.g., \citet{koutnik2010evolving, koutnik2010searching, van2016wavelet, irie2021training}).\looseness=-1

 \paragraph{Other Perspectives.} We saw that the same generic computational mechanism can be used for both fast weight programming and image generation (painting).
 From a cognitive science perspective, it may be interesting to compare painting and programming as sequential processes.